attilathedud/inform_mapper/README.md

 ## Inform Mapper
-Inform Mapper is an interactive graph web application for Inform adventure games.
+Inform Mapper is an interactive web graphing application for Inform adventure games.
 You can see it in action [here.](http://informmapper.xyz)

 ![Site screenshot](/promos/promo.png?raw=true "Graph screen")